openxc/openxc-vehicle-simulator/README.md

 <img src="docs/Enabler_Screenshot.png" height="320px" width="192px" />

-Set the host address to the address of the machine running emulate.py, and set the port to 50001.
-You may need to disable and re-enable "Use a network device" after entering the correct information.
-The terminal running emulate.py should indicate that it received a new connection.
+Set the host address to the address of the machine running the simulator and set the port to 50001.
+The terminal running the simulator should indicate that it received a new connection.

 If the Enabler fails to connect, you may need to use a different IP address.
 The python address detection isn't perfect, and multiple IPs on a computer can confuse it.
-When emulate.py is started, it displays a list of IPs on which it listens for connections from the OpenXC Enabler.
+When the simulator is started, it displays a list of IPs on which it listens for connections from the OpenXC Enabler.

 ## Under the Hood
-The Emulator is comprised of three main components:  The State Manager, The User Interface, and the Dynamics Model.
+The Simulator is comprised of three main components:  The State Manager, The User Interface, and the Dynamics Model.
 The Network Connection to the OpenXC Enabler makes use of the
 [OpenXC Web API](https://github.com/openxc/web-logging-example#api).